dekeyrej/secretmanager/README.md

 ## History (well _my_ history with this question)

 - Store all of the secrets in a JSON 'dict', and copy that into each of my images.
-Works, but wildly insecure.
+Works, but wildly insecure - but also very handy for development without access to the Kubernetes cluster.

 - Create a library to manage (encrypt/decrypt) 'SecureDicts' -- JSON 'dict' with plaintext keys, and AES256 encrypted values. dict is now _reasonably_ secure, but I was left with trying to provide the AES256 key to the running container.
 At this point I implemented code to (1) store the AES256 key as a Kubernetes secret, (2) access that secret directly from the secret (no mounting, no environment variables), and (3) decrypt the secret values.
-Works, more secure, and a bit easier to understand from a code development standpoint - but the AES256 key is still 'exposed'.
+Works, more secure, and a bit easier to understand from a code development standpoint - but the AES256 key is still 'exposed'. (perhaps the basis for a future method - reading the AES256 key from the Vault?)

 - Cram the whole JSON dict into one secret, read that secret and "Bob's your uncle...".
 My base class for my microservices reads the secret on initialization, extracts the values it requires, and then destroys the objects that accessed the secret.
 Works, performant, obscured, but not really secure - though there are no traces of the secret visible in the images, or container other than the couple of values required for the particular microservice.